 Adding Special Labels

 Some merchants propose adding distinctive identifiers on the box, such as a colored dot, item color, or model number, in addition to the associated EAN, UPC, or ISBN barcode, so that commingled pieces may be identified afterward.
-Doing this may help you identify which products are yours and it would be easier for you to prove and trace which items are yours.
+Doing this may help you identify which products are yours, and it would be easier for you to prove and trace which items are yours.

 Amazon commingled inventory has its perks and drawbacks.
 As a seller, it is best to weigh whether or not commingling will work for your business.
 Also, make sure to follow the steps above to avoid counterfeit issues with your commingling inventory.

 Are you commingling?
 Please share some of your tips in the comments, and let’s learn from each other.
+Do you need more information about Amazon FBA?
+My complete Amazon FBA guide article and Amazon FBA course will provide you with all the information you need to succeed on Amazon.